argoproj/argo-workflows/docs/synchronization.md

 ```

 Examples:

 1. [Workflow level semaphore](https://github.com/argoproj/argo-workflows/blob/master/examples/synchronization-wf-level.yaml)
 1. [Workflow level mutex](https://github.com/argoproj/argo-workflows/blob/master/examples/synchronization-mutex-wf-level.yaml)
 1. [Step level semaphore](https://github.com/argoproj/argo-workflows/blob/master/examples/synchronization-tmpl-level.yaml)
 1. [Step level mutex](https://github.com/argoproj/argo-workflows/blob/master/examples/synchronization-mutex-tmpl-level.yaml)

-### Other Parallelism support:
+### Other Parallelism support

 In addition to this synchronization, the workflow controller supports a parallelism setting that applies to all workflows
 in the system (it is not granular to a class of workflows, or tasks withing them).
 Furthermore, there is a parallelism setting
 at the workflow and template level, but this only restricts total concurrent executions of tasks within the same workflow.